Edinburgh is a place of spirits.

 Edinburgh is both Dr Jekyll and Mr Hyde – and of course that story was written by an Edinburgh native.

 Edinburgh was also the home of Burke and Hare the body-snatchers.
 Unable to get enough bodies for the dissection table by simply digging up the dead, they started making their own corpses.
 They were found out in the end; Burke was hanged but Hare secured immunity by testifying against his former colleague (Burke, like so many of his victims, ended up on the dissection table; his skeleton and death mask can still be seen in the University’s Anatomical Museum and perhaps most macabre of all, there is a pocketbook said to have been made out of his skin).

 It can be quite fun to scare yourself a little in Edinburgh – read a ghost story, take a ghost tour, look through the little windows in the stern barred doors of the mausoleums.
 But when the sun starts to get low and the day darkens, I find I’ve had enough of graveyards and ghosts – and it’s time for a dose of that other type of Scottish spirit in the nearest pub!

-If you need a cheap Edinburgh hotel to feel safe in after your tour of the city’s dark side, I’d recommend Tune Edinburgh located opposite Haymarket station.
+If you need a hotel to feel safe in after your tour of the city’s dark side, check out this list of Edinburgh hotels.